wcaune/Notes_on_M3MBP/README.md

 Please make sure you have the correct access rights and the repository exists.

+### open .eps files
+There are some colors that are shown different than shown in the .png version.
+So I just save the figures in the pdf format.

 newrel failed.
 ```
 Then I opened the known_hosts file, and deleted all lines.
 Then it worked.